 - Run a cluster behind AWS load balancer

-AWS EKS pricing is pay per use, and you can get it started from as low as $0.20 per hour.
+AWS EKS pricing is pay as you use, and you can get it started from as low as $0.20 per hour.

-These pioneer platform like Azure, AWS, GCP has a great advantage – integration.
+These pioneer platform like Azure, AWS, GCP has a significant advantage – integration.
 If you are already on their platform, then it makes a lot of sense to extend your application integration with their offering solution.
-Microsoft offers Azure Kubernetes Service (AKS) which is fully managed like others listed above.
+Microsoft offers Azure Kubernetes Service (AKS), which is fully managed like others listed above.

 Azure offers multiple ways to provision a cluster – web console, command line, Azure resource manager, Terraform.
-You can take advantages of Azure traffic manager to route the application requests to the nearest data centers for fast response.
+You can take advantage of Azure traffic manager to route the application requests to the nearest data centers for a fast response.

 IBM Cloud Kubernetes service is a certified KS8 provider and offers all the standard features to deploy an application in the Kubernetes cluster.
 You will take advantage of over 170 IBM Cloud services to modernize and build Blockchain, IoT, API, microservices, machine learning, analytics, etc., applications.

 You can get it started with their trial to experience the IBM Cloud platform.

 Most of the above listed hosted Kubernetes platform offer trial, so play around and see what works best for your application requirements.
 And, if you are curious to learn and manage it by yourself, then check out this hands-on course.